Kingdom of Loango

-The Kingdom of Loango (also Lwããgu) was a pre-colonial African state, during approximately the 16th to 19th centuries in what is now the western part of the Republic of the Congo, Southern Gabon and Cabinda.
+The Kingdom of Loango was a pre-colonial African Kongo state, during approximately the 16th to 19th centuries in what is now the western part of the Republic of the Congo, Southern Gabon and Cabinda.
 Situated to the north of the more powerful Kingdom of Kongo, at its height in the 17th century Loango influence extended from Cape St Catherine in the north to almost the mouth of the Congo River.

 Loango exported copper to the European market, and was a major producer and exporter of cloth.

 The English traveller Andrew Battel, when he was there in about 1610, recorded that the predecessor of the unnamed king ruling at that time was named "Gembe" or Gymbe (modernized as Njimbe), possibly the founder of the kingdom.
 With the death of King Buatu in 1787, the succession of leadership is uncertain.

 Name

 The inhabitants, who are a branch of the Bakongo, spoke a northern dialect of the Kikongo language also spoken in the Kingdom of Kongo.
 Missionaries who visited the Loango coast at the end of the nineteenth century often called the people of Loango Bafiote, and their language Fiote.
 Their ethnic name today is usually given as Vili or Bavili.
 This term is attested as early as the seventeenth century, where it was usually spelled "Mobili" (plural Mobilis).
 This term is from the singular form (Muvili today) pluralized according to the rules of Portuguese.